romanmicuda/jewellery-eshop/README.md

-# Jewelry E-Shop
+# Jewellery E-Shop

-The Jewelry E-Shop is a sophisticated online platform designed to offer a seamless shopping experience for jewelry enthusiasts.
+The Hewellery E-Shop is a online platform designed to offer a seamless shopping experience for jewellery enthusiasts.
 It features a wide range of products, including earrings, necklaces, bracelets, and rings.

 ## Features